-We have reviewed the adequacy of our governance structure in accordance with our document management processes and are satisfied our commitment, policy and operational provisions exceed requirements.
+We have reviewed the adequacy of our governance structure in accordance with our document management processes and are satisfied our commitment, policy, and operational provisions meet requirements.

-We have continued to develop our education and awareness programme, aligning the messaging to the specific nature of our business and modern slavery and human trafficking in a modern context.
-Whilst the risk exposures are low due to the nature of our business and core services, we are committed to making sure our colleagues stay alert and know what to do should they identify any suspicious activity.
+We have continued to develop our education and awareness programme, aligning the messaging to the specific nature of our business, as well as tomodern slavery and human trafficking in the current context.
+Whilst the risk exposures are low due to the nature of our business and core services, we are committed to making sure our employees stay alert and know what to do, should they identify any suspicious activity.

-Our control objectives are mapped against risks and designed to classify the control type, outline the purpose of the control, why the control exists and how to perform the control to ensure signs of modern slavery and human trafficking are detected, prevented and reported.
+Our control objectives are mapped against risks and designed to classify the control type, outline the purpose of the control and why it exists, and how to perform the control to ensure signs of modern slavery and human trafficking are detected, prevented, and reported.
+We continue raising awareness within the wider community through blogs on modern slavery.